 Q. My friend asked me how to clean a Gold ring that has been burned.
 The ring was hanging over a burning candle and has become tarnished.
 I understand that it was probably the other metals in the ring that caused the discoloration.
 Jewelry cleaner did not remove the tarnish.
 Do you have any suggestions on how to get her ring back to normal?Valerie McCullough

 A. Very short immersion in pure nitric acid maybe can help (1-5 sec.)!Goran Budija

 - Zagreb, Croatia

 Can you tell me how he tried to clean that ring?
-That jewelry should have to repolish that ring by buffing it will come out New brand.
+That jeweler should have to repolish that ring by buffing; it will come out brand new.

 jeweler/goldsmith - Dar-Es-Salaam, Tanzania

-I didn't have Tapatio but I did have the Valentina sauce sauce, and prayed that it might take some of the black off.
+I didn't have Tapatio but I did have the Valentina sauce [affil. link to info/product on Amazon] sauce, and prayed that it might take some of the black off.
 I let my jewelry soak in the sauce in a plastic cup for five minutes and it started to work.
 I put it back in for ten minutes the next time and it has almost come completely off.

 At least they are wearable.
 I think they have a high acidity and work well.
-Get out and old penny and see for yourself....
+Get out anold penny and see for yourself....